yue1124/vscode-clog/README.md

 it will not be parse as an part of markdown, instead it will be shown as a code block at the top of the markdown preview.

+In bigyuecn, we using `TOML` for front matter, not `YAML`.
+Thus, you can see `=`, not `:` in front matter.

 ### Auto update Front Matter on save

 some information contained in front matter needs update when saving a markdown file, such as property `last_modified`.
+The name of this field can be configure in `clog.fieldOfModifiedTime`, this property is null if you do not change it, then the field name will be `time_modify` on default.

 ## Release Notes

+### 0.0.5

+add configuration `fieldOfCreatedTime` and `fieldOfModifiedTime`, fix some logic when updating frontmatter's information.

 ### 0.0.4